Learn about EMA’s leadership, milestones and accomplishments.

 Learn about EMA’s efforts in nurturing talent and cultivate interest in the energy sector.

-Our target is to import around 6 gigawatts (GW) of low-carbon electricity by 2035.
+Our target is to import around 6 gigawatts (GW) of low-carbon electricity by 2035, which is around one-third of our energy demand then.

 While Singapore has limited renewable energy resources, we are able to access low-carbon electricity that is abundant in the region by connecting to regional power grids.
 This also promotes the development of renewable energy in the region and paves the way in realising the ASEAN Power Grid vision.